techfu-io/assessment-starter-kit/sample-challenge/README.md

 ## Packaging your solution

 Package your solution in a ZIP file.
-Make sure the `run.sh` or `run.cmd` files are in the **root** of the ZIP file.
+Make sure the `run.sh` files are in the **root** of the ZIP file.

-You can use the sample `package.sh` or `package.cmd` scripts for this.
+You can use the sample `package.sh` script for this.
 Run the script from within the directory containing your solution:

 ```
 > ../bin/package.sh